eIDAS: Building Trust or Invading Privacy?

 The ARF fails to include cancelled transactions in the user's transaction history.
 According to Article 5a(4)(d)(i) of the regulation, the transaction history should include "all data exchanged," which would logically encompass cancelled transactions.
 By omitting these, users are denied a complete record of their interactions, which is essential for transparency and accountability.
 The information requests a user refuses might be the most sensitive ones.

-No Standardized Deletion Requests or Complaints
+No Standardised Deletion Requests or Complaints

 The regulation prescribes a mandatory functionality in the EU Digital Identity Wallet that enables users to request the deletion of their data from relying parties.
-The ARF does not adequately specify this functionality, leaving its implementation to national authorities without ensuring a standardized, cross-border process.
-This lack of standardization could lead to inconsistent protection of user rights across different EU countries and make it difficult for users to exercise their rights effectively.
+The ARF does not adequately specify this functionality, leaving its implementation to national authorities without ensuring a standardised, cross-border process.
+This lack of standardisation could lead to inconsistent protection of user rights across different EU countries and make it difficult for users to exercise their rights effectively.

 No Unobservability & Unlinkability Measures